 Keep safety in mind and know which foods to avoid:

 Common Foods That Are Harmful To Cats

 Keep in mind that both the American Veterinary Medical Association and the American Animal Hospital Association advocate against feeding raw protein to pets.
 This position is supported by the American Association of Feline Practitioners.
-Feeding raw meats to cats puts them and other pets and people around them at risk for pathogen exposure.
+Feeding raw meats to cats may expose them – and other pets and people around them – to harmful pathogens.
 Their warnings cover freeze-dried cat treats as well.